LuczynskiDar/SilnikDC/README.md

 - Interruption mechanism won't be used.
 - I will use built in Fast PWM mechanism.
 - The software will be done in C, usng Atmega Studio 7.
-- The code will be uploaded thoreugh JTAG with MK7 Dragn programmer.
+- The code will be debugged and uploaded thoreugh JTAG with MK7 Dragn programmer.
 - Thce code will be validated with an eval board, Kamami ZL3.

 ### Block diagram